ankicommunity/anki-sync-server-rs/README.md

 ### Containerized build/install

-buit images from docker hub for arm64 and amd64 are available.
-Or you can build by yourselves, see [containerized build](docs/CONTAINER.md)
+buit images from docker hub for arm64 and amd64 are available, or you can build by yourselves, see [containerized](docs/CONTAINER.md)

 ## How to contribute